20/03/2007

 For your information, the two spiders I have featured here are the Golden Orb Spider.
 They were named the Golden Orb Spider because the web they spin is actually golden in colour.
 The first image (top), shows an immature spider.
 It is difficult, in a photo, to tell that it is a juvenile because they resemble direct clones of their parents.
 In this view is about 1 to 1 1/2:1 magnification.
 In other words, it's about one and a half times its normal size.
 The little one (above), is about the same magnification.

-Some spiders are nocturnal, mainly feeding at night then hide during the day, but these guys remain on their webs and continue to feed throughout the day.
+Some spiders are nocturnal, mainly feeding at night and then hiding during the day, but these guys remain on their webs and continue to feed throughout the day.
 When they are not feeding, to relieve the boredom, they quietly go about repairing any holes in their webs and are not too concerned about the odd human who passes by and stops for a look.

 They can inflict quite a nasty bite, but I haven't as yet heard of anyone being bitten by one.